 - This event has passed.

-If you haven’t hucked and repacked your reserve recently, mark your calendar for our almost-annual chute deployment and repack party, on this Sunday, February 25—face those rambunctious spring thermals with confidence inspired by a freshly packed rescue chute.
+If you haven’t hucked and repacked your reserve recently, mark your calendar for our almost-annual chute deployment and repack party, on Sunday, February 24 – face those rambunctious spring thermals with confidence inspired by a freshly packed rescue chute.

-We’re trying a new venue this year, since there are no longer any community centers available for anything other than youth sports— thanks to hang pilot Cliff Schmitt, we’ve been granted access to the Eastside Fire & Rescue facility in Issaquah.
+Thanks to hang pilot Cliff Schmitt, we’ve once again secured the February 24 date at the Eastside Fire & Rescue facility in Issaquah, at 175 Newport Way NW.
 It’s a big facility, with plenty of parking.
-We’ll be huckin’ and packin’ from 9-4, and we encourage pilots to come early (especially if it’s flyable—you can see Tiger launch from the parking lot…)
+We’ll be huckin’ and packin’ from 9-4, and we encourage pilots to come early (especially if it’s flyable-you can see Tiger launch from the parking lot…)